 Date & Time: July 2, 2019, at 5:30 pm

-Two Latin American films are shown at the Vancity Theatre at 1181 Seymour Street.
+Two Latin American films were shown at the Vancity Theatre at 1181 Seymour Street in 2019.

-Shows are in Spanish but with English subtitles.
+Shows were in Spanish but with English subtitles.
 They cost around $13 for adults and $11 for students and seniors for one film, or $20 for both films.

-In 2019 the evening begins at 5:30 pm with live music by the Rio Samaya Band.
-Chilean empanadas from Jessyca & Pepe Latin Food are also available.
+In 2019 the evening began at 5:30 pm with live music by the Rio Samaya Band.
+Chilean empanadas from Jessyca & Pepe Latin Food were also available.

-Feature films in 2019 are The Pearl Button, from Chile, and Rojo, from Argentina.
-The first movie starts at 6:30 pm and the second at 8:30.
+Feature films in 2019 were The Pearl Button, from Chile, and Rojo, from Argentina.
+The first movie started at 6:30 pm and the second at 8:30.

-The Pearl Button is a political documentary about the Pinochet regime.
-Rojo is a drama based in the 1970s about a lawyer whose life suddenly changes.
+The Pearl Button was a political documentary about the Pinochet regime.
+Rojo was a drama based in the 1970s about a lawyer whose life suddenly changes.

 Note: The Latin Film Night event is for adults ages 19+.
 Don’t forget to bring ID!
 Also, the Vancity Theatre is a non-profit organization where attendees of “non-classified films” have to be members.
 If you are already a member, don’t forget your membership card.
 And if you aren’t a member yet, you’ll need to pay an extra toonie at the door to join.
 That’s right – an annual membership only costs $2.

 Click Latin Film Night for information about the event in 2019.

 Date & Time: July 4, 2019, from 6:30 until 9:30 pm

 NOTE: This event sold out last year!
 Be sure to book your spot well in advance in 2021!